ciaranmcnulty/ciaranmcnulty.com/2022-05-12-multiple-build-contexts.md

 ## Grabbing files from a private git repository

-An existing project does something like this, to clone a private (GitLab) repository and then copy selected files out of it
+Another project does something like this, to clone a private (GitLab) repository and then copy selected files out of it

 ```Dockerfile
 FROM git AS git-src